 The holidays present an opportunity to unwind and recharge.
 Maybe get that book read, spend some quiet time to unwind, or meet up with family and friends.
-All of this sounds great but in reality many of us won’t unplug for the holidays and spend some of the time working.
+All of this sounds great but in reality many of us won’t fully unplug for the holidays and instead spend some of the time working.

 It’s not just on holidays and vacations that work creeps in for a lot of us, it’s also evenings and weekends.
 Some people even look at endless work as a badge of honour.
 Others brag to colleagues about how little sleep they got or the hundreds of emails they get per day as if it’s a measure of self-worth.
 It’s not surprising then the average work week for many has increased over the past few decades.